sandialabs/cross-sim/simulator/parameters/readme.md

 Please see ``applications/mvm_params.py`` for an example script that sets most of the parameters used by CrossSim.
 If a parameter is not explicitly set, its value will be the default value defined inside the relevant parameters class.

-All parameter objects inherit from the ``BaseParameters`` class which dictates their structure and implements an interface to import from or export parameters to JSON files.
+All parameter objects inherit from the ``Parameters`` class which dictates their structure and implements an interface to import from or export parameters to JSON files.

 Parameters objects can inherit from each other.
 For example, parameters related to a custom ADC model (e.g. ``RampADCParameters``, ``SarADCParameters``) should inherit from the ``ADCParameters`` class which contains parameters that should be common to all ADC implementations, such as the number of bits of resolution.

 To add a new parameter to an existing group of parameters, first find the relevant class in ``core_parameters.py``, ``xbar_parameters.py`` or ``simulation_parameters.py``.
 Then add the new parameter as an attribute and set its default value inside the class definition.

 To add a new group of parameters, define a new class (e.g. ``MyParameters``) for that group that, if applicable, inherits from an existing class of parameters.
-If there is no such existing class, inherit from ``BaseParameters``.
+If there is no such existing class, inherit from ``Parameters``.
 Then define and document the new parameters as attributes of ``MyParameters``, and set their default values.
 Finally, the new group of parameters must be accessible as an attribute of an existing class that serves as a super-category of parameters: add an attribute to that class with the type set to ``MyParameters``.